geerlingguy/drupalci-sonar-jenkins/README.md

 TODO: Insert screenshot.

-This Vagrant configuration (with Ansible for provisioning) will install Jenkins, PHP, SonarQube, and a default Drupal 7 CI profile for code analysis (along with a bunch of other required software).
+This Vagrant configuration (with Ansible for provisioning) will install Jenkins, PHP, SonarQube, and Drupal CI profiles for code analysis (along with a bunch of other required software).

-## TODO

-  - Set mysql root password
-  - Set better sonar database settings? (at least password)
+View a live demo at [drupalci.midwesternmac.com](http://drupalci.midwesternmac.com/).

 ## Quick Start Guide